molpopgen/fwdpy11/doc/misc/references.rst

 ..
 [Felsenstein1976] Felsenstein, J. 1976.
 “The Theoretical Population Genetics of Variable Selection and Migration.”
 Annual Review of Genetics 10: 253–80.

 ..
+[Jouganous2017] Jouganous, Julien, Will Long, Aaron P. Ragsdale, and Simon Gravel.
+2017.
+“Inferring the Joint Demographic History of Multiple Populations: Beyond the Diffusion Approximation.”
+Genetics 206 (3): 1549–67.

+..
 [Levene1953] Levene, Howard.
 1953.
 “Genetic Equilibrium When More Than One Ecological Niche Is Available.”
 The American Naturalist 87 (836): 331–33.